Why measure employee engagement?

 - Work process – Do employees feel empowered by work processes or hindered?

-It’s recommended that you measure all of the 25 EX drivers and supplement them with survey methods and other critical areas of engagement that may be unique to your business.
+When measuring engagement, it’s recommended that you use all of the 25 EX drivers and supplement them with survey methods and other critical areas of engagement that may be unique to your business.

 How to measure employee engagement using survey methods